 It is Wendy Lill’s great skill as a playwright that actually makes this symbolism work by unravelling it into a devastating conclusion that is seen in two completely different ways by the characters and the audience.
 While everyone in the play is celebrating their “one big happy family” reunion (brought about by Merit and Leonard having seen the “error of their ways”), the audience, having realized the characters are all about to lose their comfortable designer house and are headed for the unheated trailer park, watches in horror as the social worker brings in huge green garbage bags of junk.
 This play is not what it seems at all.
 This is not agitprop.
 This is killer theatre.

-Cast of 2 women and 4 men.
+Cast of two women and four men.

-Finalist for the 1999 Governor General’s Literary Award for Drama
+Short-listed 1999 Governor General’s Literary Award for Drama

 Wendy Lill has not only written extensively for radio, magazines, film, television and the stage, but has also been active in national politics.
 In 1979, while with CBC Radio in Winnipeg, Lill wrote her first play, On the Line, to dramatize the plight of striking Winnipeg garment industry workers.
 Since then, her plays have gone on to examine the Canadian women’s suffrage movement (The Fighting Days); aboriginal-white relations (The Occupation of Heather Rose, Sisters); pedophilia and mass hysteria (All Fall Down); the slashing of social programs (Corker); and the dangerous lives of coal miners in her adopted province of Nova Scotia (The Glace Bay Miners’ Museum).